openshift-labs/learn-katacoda/introduction/deploying-images-42/03-exploring-the-topology-view.md

 You public URL for accessing the application can be found under _Resources_.

-If you dismiss the panel, you can also access the application via its public URL, by click on the URL shortcut icon on the visualisation of the deployment.
+If you dismiss the panel, you can also access the application via its public URL, by clicking on the URL shortcut icon on the visualisation of the deployment.

 ![URL Shortcut Icon](../../assets/introduction/deploying-images-42/03-url-shortcut-icon.png)